-Roofing including roof space Repair category 2 Notes There is weathering to the concrete roof tiles.
+Roofing including roof space

+Repair category 2

+Notes There is weathering to the concrete roof tiles and one or two are chipped.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-There is a small area of dampness to flooring adjacent to the chimney stack.

 Rainwater fittings

 Repair category 1

-Notes There is vegetation growth and seepage evident at joints.
+Notes There is seepage evident at joints.